A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/Specifications/README.md

 Guidance notes related to specifications are available [here](https://github.com/A-NZ-PEPPOL/Guidance-documents).

+In December 2023 the new Peppol International (PINT) A-NZ Billing specification was published.
+The Australian and New Zealand Peppol Authorities have committed to migrating to that specification.
+The migration dates are subject to review and approval but the PINT A-NZ Billing specification is anticipated to become mandatory in November 2024 and in May 2025 the A-NZ Peppol BIS 3.0 extensions will be removed.
+You can view the new PINT A-NZ specification [here](https://docs.peppol.eu/poac/aunz/).

 ## A-NZ Release Notes:
 Peppol BIS Billing release notes are available [here](https://docs.peppol.eu/poacc/billing/3.0/2023-Q4/release-notes/).